 NOTE: New settings will take effect after the device is powered down and then powered up.

 WAN settings

-WAN parameters need to be entered only if you wish to send automatic e-mails reports.
+WAN parameters need to be entered only if you wish to send automatic e-mails reports, or remotely access the Illuminator.

 Illuminators can connect to the Internet using one the following three methods: